WTSadmin-Brad/Simple-Tracker/docs/HOOKS.md

 ### Legacy Hook Patterns

-The application is transitioning from legacy hooks:
+The application is transitioning from legacy hooks that used the older API response format:

-1. **Direct API Calls**: Hooks with embedded API calls
+1. **Generic Data Property**: Hooks that accessed data through a generic `data` property
-2. **Local State Only**: Hooks without query caching
+2. **Manual Success Check**: Hooks that manually checked `response.success`
-3. **Manual Loading State**: Manually tracking loading state
+3. **Error Property Access**: Hooks that accessed `response.error` directly
-4. **Inconsistent Error Handling**: Varied error handling approaches
+4. **Local State Only**: Hooks without query caching
 5. **Limited TypeScript Integration**: Incomplete typing

 ### Migration Approach

 The migration strategy follows these steps:

-1. **Create New Hooks**: Implement new hooks with TanStack Query
+1. **Create New Hooks**: Implement new hooks that use the standardized API response format
 2. **Maintain Legacy Hooks**: Keep existing hooks working during transition
 3. **Update Components**: Gradually update components to use new hooks
 4. **Remove Legacy Hooks**: Once all components are updated